Initialization using Update Approximation is a Silver Bullet for Extremely Efficient Low-Rank Fine-Tuning: Introduction

-Low-rank decomposition methods operate on a fundamental premise: fine-tuning requires learning only a low-rank update to the pre-trained weights.
-Some theoretical work extends this hypothesis, suggesting that methods like LoRA can learn any low-rank approximation of the full fine-tuning gradient.
-However, the gradients computed by these methods to update their trainable adapters do not inherently possess this property.
-For instance, LoRA's gradients need explicit optimization at each step to better approximate the full fine-tuning gradient \citep{LoRA-Pro}.
-Additionally, initialization has emerged as a critical factor in low-rank adaptation, as highlighted by recent works like Pissa-LoRA \cite{pissa} and LoRA-GA \cite{lora_ga}, which address this challenge through various low-rank approximation techniques.
+Low-rank decomposition methods operate on a fundamental premise: FT requires learning only a low-rank update to the pre-trained weights.
+However, the \textbf{gradients} computed by these methods do not inherently possess this property.
+For instance, LoRA's gradients need explicit optimization at each step to better approximate the full FT gradient \citep{LoRA-Pro}.
+Additionally, initialization has emerged as a critical factor in low-rank adaptation, as highlighted by recent works like PiSSA-LoRA \cite{pissa} and LoRA-GA \cite{lora_ga}.

-We formally analyze these limitations in the context of the architecture used in LoRA-XS \cite{LoRA-XS}—which inserts a trainable \( r \times r \) matrix between \( B \) and \( A \) while keeping other matrices fixed—and demonstrate that these challenges are even more pronounced in its framework.
-While exploring solutions inspired by existing LoRA-based methods, we discover a remarkable property unique to LoRA-XS: through careful initialization of matrices $A$ and $B$, we can approximately simulate the full fine-tuning optimization in low rank subspaces \textbf{throughout the entire training}, as shown in Figure \ref{fig:lora-sb}.
-Our initialization strategy provides optimal scaling for approximating high-rank full fine-tuning gradients and eliminates the need for the scaling hyperparameter $\alpha$, results which we prove theoretically.
-Our key contributions include: \begin{itemize} \item We theoretically formalize the limitations of LoRA-XS, showing how its constrained update space leads to suboptimal gradient approximation, initialization sensitivity, and hyperparameter dependence.
+We analyze these limitations in the context of the architecture of LoRA-XS \cite{LoRA-XS}, which inserts a learnable \( r \times r \) matrix between \( B \) and \( A \) while keeping other matrices fixed, and demonstrate that these challenges are even more pronounced.
+While exploring solutions inspired by LoRA-based methods, we discover a remarkable property unique to LoRA-XS: through careful initialization of $A$ and $B$, we can simulate the full FT optimization in low rank subspaces through \textbf{entire training}, as shown in Figure \ref{fig:lora-sb}.
+Our initialization provides optimal scaling for approximating high-rank full FT gradients and eliminates need for tuning the hyperparameter $\alpha$. \textbf{The peak memory usage of LoRA-SB never exceeds that of LoRA} or other baselines, and its training-time overhead relative to LoRA is negligible ($\approx 1.1\%-1.3\%$).
+Our key contributions are: \begin{itemize}[leftmargin=*,itemsep=2pt] \item We formalize the limitations of LoRA-XS, showing how its constrained update space leads to suboptimal gradient approximation, initialization sensitivity, and scaling dependence.

-\item We propose a principled initialization strategy derived from approximating the first step of full fine-tuning, proving it provides optimal low-rank approximation of the initial gradient and preserves update directions throughout training.
+\item We propose an initialization strategy derived from using the first step of full FT, which provides an optimal approximation of the initial gradient and preserves update directions throughout.

-\item We prove that our initialization makes gradient optimization hyperparameter-independent and guarantees convergence by maintaining orthonormal bases, eliminating the need for any tuning of the scaling factor.
+\item We prove our initialization makes gradient optimization scaling-independent and guarantees convergence by maintaining orthonormal bases, eliminating need for tuning the scaling factor $\alpha$.